redux-form/redux-form/docs/api/ReduxForm.md

 Defaults to `false`.
 If the `keepDirtyOnReinitialize` option is also set, the form will retain the value of dirty fields when reinitializing.

+#### `forceUnregisterOnUnmount : boolean` [optional]

+> Whether or not to force unregistration of fields -- use in conjunction with `destroyOnUnmount`.
+Useful for wizard-type forms where you want to destroy fields as they unmount, but not the form's state.
+Defaults to `false`, as forms are normally unregistered on unmount.

 #### `getFormState : Function` [optional]

 > A function that takes the entire Redux state and returns the state slice which corresponds to